 - History (Social Studies)

-- Music (through a cooperative program with Moravian College)
+- Music (through an academic partnership with Moravian College)

 - One (1) composition/writing course (satisfied through the First -Year Seminar)